things-to-do

 Unlike tourist-oriented shows, tablao performances are serious art.

 The emotion is real.
 The technique is demanding.
-And when it comes together, flamenco becomes genuinely moving.
+When it comes together, flamenco becomes genuinely moving.

 Tablao Flamenco